 I cannot talk [said as he was covering his mouth with his hand] [laughs, laughter].
 You cannot listen [laughs, laughter].
 You cannot smell, even.
 That is how you study Buddhism.
-That is observation of precepts.
+That is observation of the precepts.
 So whatever the religion is, the most important thing is a kind of austerity.
 This element is very important for every religion.
-I don't know other religion, but the austerity is very important.
-"Let alone" [?] is not good.
-When you limit your life to certain extent, it is easier to find out the truth.
+I don't know other religions, but austerity is very important.
+"Let alone policy" is not good.
+When you limit your life to a certain extent, it is easier to find out the truth.
 If you do too many things [laughs], you will be lost in your activity.
-But if you limit your activity, you know, you can see.
+But if you limit your activity, you can see.
 That is why we observe precepts.
-The precepts observation is very important.
+The observation of precepts is very important.